haiwen/seafile/README.markdown

 Introduction
 ============

-Dropbox is good for file syncing and sharing, but is not an ideal place for collaboration.
-So we build Seafile, a better place for managing documents together.
+Seafile is a professional and reliable private cloud storage.
+Compared to other cloud storage system, Seafile puts more attention to privacy protection and teamwork.

+Seafile managing files into libraries.
+Each library can be synced separately.
+A library can be encrypted with a user chosen password.
+This password is not stored in the server, so even the server admin can't view your file contents.

-In Seafile, you can create groups with file syncing, wiki, discussion and tasks.
+In Seafile, you can create groups with file syncing, wiki, discussion.
 It enables you to easily collaborate around documents within a team.
-In addition, it is open source.
-So you can build a private cloud freely for your organization.

 Feature Summary
 ===============

-Seafile is a full-fledged document collaboration platform.
+Seafile is a full-fledged cloud storage platform.
 It has following features:

-1. Groups with file syncing, wiki, discussion and tasks.
+### Complete and Advanced File Syncing

-2. Managing files into libraries.
+1. Selective sync.
+Manage files into libraries.
 Each library can be synced separately.
+2. Correctly handling file conflicts based on history instead of timestamp.
+3. Efficient bandwidth usage.
+Only transfer contents not in the server and transfer can be resumed.
+4. Sync with two or more servers.
-3. Sync with existing folders.
+5. Sync with existing folders.
-4. File revisions.
+6. Sync a sub-folder.
+7. Full version control while the number of revisions is configurable.

+### Full team collaboration support

+1. Groups with file syncing, wiki, discussion.
+2. Online file editing and comments.
+3. Sharing sub-folders to users/groups
+4. Sharing single file between users
+5. Sharing link.
+6. Personal Message.

+### Advanced Privacy Protection

-5. Library encryption with a user chosen password.
+1. Library encryption with a user chosen password.

-Compared to other open-source Dropbox-like projects, such as
-<https://github.com/hbons/SparkleShare>, Seafile has several advantages:

-1. Mature, reliable, production-ready file syncing algorithm.
-2. Doesn't depend on Git.
-3. Not a Dropbox-clone, but a newly designed product for teamwork.
+2. Client side encryption.
+3. Can never send password to the server.

 Internal
 ========